MisterY/music-site/drums/warmup.md

 ### 5. Extended Pretzel

 This is an extension of “the Pretzel”.
 After Pretzel stretch, lift your arms up vertically, then bow the elbows and put the sticks behind the head.
+Return to the initial position by doing the same motion in reverse.
 Repeat for 9 times.
 The last time keep the hands in position for ~10 seconds.

 <img src="/img/extended-pretzel.png" />